stereolabs/zed-opencv-calibration/README.md

 ### Stereo Reprojection Viewer

-Visualize the effects of the rectification on the unrectified images in real-time.
+The **Stereo Reprojection Viewer** is a diagnostic tool that visualizes the effects of camera calibration in real-time.
+It helps validate calibration quality by displaying how 3D point cloud data reprojects onto unrectified images.

-The tool open the Stereo Camera and loads the calibration parameters from a specified calibration file or from the default location.
+The tool opens the stereo camera and loads calibration parameters either from a specified file or from the default ZED SDK calibration location.

-To evaluate the quality of the calibration, the toll displays the 3D point cloud, the rectified left image, and the unrectified left image with an overlay displaying the reprojections of the 3D points onto the unrectified image.
+#### What the Viewer Displays

+The application provides three synchronized views:

+1. **3D Point Cloud** - The computed depth data in 3D space
+2. **Rectified Left Image** - The corrected, distortion-free left camera image
+3. **Unrectified Left Image with Reprojection Overlay** - The raw left camera image overlaid with reprojected 3D points color-coded by depth (blue for close, red for far)

+#### Evaluating Calibration Quality

+By comparing the rectified and unrectified views with the reprojection overlay, you can:

-This allows you to visually assess how well the calibration parameters correct the distortions and compare the effective field of view between the rectified and unrectified images.
+- **Assess distortion correction**: Verify how well the calibration parameters remove lens distortions
+- **Compare field of view**: Evaluate differences in effective FOV between rectified and unrectified images
+- **Validate depth accuracy**: Ensure 3D points align correctly with their corresponding image features

+#### Virtual Stereo Camera Alignment

-In case of a virtual stereo camera setup, the projection view allows to evaluate the alignment between the two cameras:
+For virtual stereo camera setups (e.g., two ZED X One cameras), the reprojection view provides critical alignment feedback:

-- A well-centered reprojection zone indicates that the optical axis of the two cameras are well aligned and that there's no significant vertical offset between them
+- **Centered reprojection zone**: Indicates proper optical axis alignment between the two cameras with minimal vertical offset
-- Small not covered areas indicate a good match between the two camera lenses and their field of view.
+- **Minimal uncovered areas**: Suggests good lens matching and overlapping fields of view between cameras

 #### Run the Reprojection Viewer